BlackSharkTech/xavier-demo-android/documentation/result_data_breakdown.md

 ## Debug Build Console Message

-Xavier provide the information of the scanned MRZ on a per-field basis in the debug version of the SDK.
+Xavier provide the information of the scanned MRZ on a per-field basis.
 The information is printed out onto the console as a regular string.
 The main purpose for this data is to provide the developers, who will be using the SDK, with detailed information on the scanned MRZ (valid or invalid).

-The data will include the scanned MRZ lines in their raw forms, the name of the fields and their values (raw and corrected).
+The data will include the scanned MRZ lines in their raw forms, the name of the fields from the list of `XavierField` noted above and their values (raw and corrected).

 Below is an example of how the information will look like in the console: